-RESEARCH FOCI: conservation genetics; evolutionary ecology; genetic rescue; local adaptation; phenotypic plasticity; population augmentation; sexual selection
+RESEARCH FOCI: conservation genetics; evolutionary ecology; genetic rescue; local adaptation; phenotypic plasticity; population genetics; sexual selection

-A lifetime roaming the mountains of Appalachia has instilled in me a deep appreciation for natural diversity and a drive to understand the processes that maintain it, especially in the face of rapid global change.
-This has led me to my current research at CSU, where I am using laboratory populations of Trinidadian guppies to experimentally test the effects of augmentation with divergent immigrants on population fitness.
-My goal is to provide broadly-applicable empirical data to inform a longstanding debate about the efficacy of genetic rescue across a range of genotypes and phenotypes.
+My years spent roaming the mountains of Appalachia and beyond have instilled in me a deep appreciation for natural diversity and a drive to understand the processes that maintain it, especially in the face of rapid global change.
+This has led me to my current research at CSU, where I am using laboratory populations of Trinidadian guppies to test the effects of augmenting small populations with immigrants that are either adaptively or genetically divergent.
+Through this research I hope to inform a longstanding debate about the ability of divergent immigrants to boost population fitness.

 Phone: +1 (770) 355-1855

 Snailmail: 1878 Campus Delivery, Fort Collins, CO 80523